The Salisbury Square Development

 The buildings will sit within a series of new public routes and spaces to open up and improve the wider area for all those living, working and visiting this part of the City.

-Image showing the footprint of the proposed buildings
+Image showing the footprint of the Salisbury Square Development

 - The flagship City of London Law Courts, with its main entrance on Fleet Street